Ericson2314/Voxlap/readme.txt

 I can't really dive into this until the former step is complete, but it seems that again a good bit of the work is already done.

-Voxlap itself is a surprisingly self-contained beast, primary because it’s a software render so it only uses DirectX to copy frame buffers and other trivial stuff.
-The backend it currently uses Winmain, is not Voxlap-Specific, but rather used by a couple of Ken’s things (maybe even the build engine).
+Voxlap itself is a surprisingly self-contained beast, primary because itÂ’s a software render so it only uses DirectX to copy frame buffers and other trivial stuff.
+The backend it currently uses Winmain, is not Voxlap-Specific, but rather used by a couple of KenÂ’s things (maybe even the build engine).

-On the flip side, the example game, and probably other games based around Voxlap don’t just use voxlap’s header, but also directly use Sysmain.h, Winmain’s interface.
+On the flip side, the example game, and probably other games based around Voxlap donÂ’t just use voxlapÂ’s header, but also directly use Sysmain.h, WinmainÂ’s interface.
 So to have a genuinely useful Voxlap port, seemingly unused features of Sysmain.h must also be ported.

-Thankfully, available on Ken’s site is SDLmain, a non-Voxlap-Specific port of Winmain.
-I’m not sure how complete it is, but I’d hope it has the most basic stuff that Voxlap itself requires available.
+Thankfully, available on KenÂ’s site is SDLmain, a non-Voxlap-Specific port of Winmain.
+IÂ’m not sure how complete it is, but IÂ’d hope it has the most basic stuff that Voxlap itself requires available.
 The more progress I've made, the more I been able to validate the SDLmain basically works as advertised.
 Now that I have the Voxlap building with SDLmain and MSVC, I am